 CoC Competition Information

-The Department of Housing and Urban Development (HUD) released the FY25-26 CoC Competition Notice of Funding Opportunity (CoC NOFO) on Friday, Nov.
-15th, officially launching this year's CoC funding competition.
+The Department of Housing and Urban Development (HUD) released the FY24-25 CoC Competition Notice of Funding Opportunity (CoC NOFO) in December of 2025, officially launching this year's CoC funding competition.
 Agencies interested in applying for CoC funding should review the material below.

 Local Competition Application process